cairo-book/cairo-book/src/ch11-10-associated-items.md

 # Associated Items

 _Associated Items_ are the items declared in [traits] or defined in [implementations].
-They are called like this because they are defined on an associate type &mdash; the type in the implementation.
 Specifically, there are [associated functions] (including methods, that we already covered in Chapter 5), [associated types], [associated constants], and [associated implementations].

 [traits]: ./ch08-02-traits-in-cairo.md
 [implementations]: ./ch08-02-traits-in-cairo.md#implementing-a-trait-on-a-type